 The batteries used in the remote opener have an average life span of about two years.
 But, your mileage may vary, depending on how often the opener is used and the quality of the batteries installed in the devise.
 Garage door openers usually have a coin-sized lithium ion battery or a 1.5 volt alkaline battery.
 Before yours goes dead, open up the remote and see what kind of battery is inside and buy a replacement before you need it.

-To open the remote, look for a small slot on the side of the devise.
+To open the remote, look for a small slot on the side of the device.
 Use a flat screwdriver or a small knife to pry open the cover.
 Some units have a small screw holding the cover on.
 If this is the case, the screw will be visible on the back of the cover.
 Just use a screwdriver with a small head and remove the screw.
 If the cover does not come off readily once the screw is out, it may also have a slot on the side that you need to pry open.

 The battery inside will be clearly visible once the cover is off.
 Pull it out and replace it with a new one, and see if the problem is solved.
-If the door still does not open, make sure the lock/vacation button has not accidently been turned on.
+If the door still does not open, make sure the lock/vacation button has not accidentally been turned on.
 This button is located on the control box inside the garage.
 Actually, if your garage door is not working, check this button first.
 Fixing the problem may be as simple as pressing this button.

 Garage Door Back-Up Batteries

-Newer garage door opening systems also have a back-up battery for opening the door in the event of a power failure.
+Newer garage door opening systems also have a backup battery for opening the door in the event of a power failure.
 These batteries are often mounted near the opening devise above the door tracks in the ceiling area of the garage.
 Many have an LED display indicating the battery charge, and some make a sound when the battery is running low.
 (The remote may also start beeping or flashing a light when the battery is getting low.)

 You can check if the back-up battery is working by unplugging the opener and checking whether the remote opens the door.
 If not, have the back-up battery changed by your garage door specialist.
 Replacing the battery yourself is also not hard, if you are comfortable getting up on a ladder and using a few simple tools.

 A back-up battery is a good safety feature to have in the event of a power failure resulting from bad weather or a house fire.
 However, it is not possible to add one if the door was manufactured without this component.
-If your garage door does not have a back-up battery, consider having the opener system replaced with a more up-to-date model which includes this important safety feature.
+If your garage door does not have a backup battery, consider having the opener system replaced with a more up-to-date model which includes this important safety feature.
 A new opener system with a back-up battery can usually be installed on an existing garage door.